 While the attack continues to significantly impact the agency and our infrastructure, we’ve set out two clear external priorities:

 Our approach continues to be to take the best professional advice from multi-agency partners, including Police Scotland and cyber security experts, with the multi-agency response focused on eradication, remediation and recovery.

-For the time being, we need to protect the criminal investigation and our systems.
-Consequently some of our internal systems and external data products will remain offline in the short term.
-We've said that whilst for the time being weve lost access to most of our systems, including things as basic as our email system, what we haven't hadn't lost is our twelve-hundred expert staff.
+We've said that whilst for the time being we’ve lost access to most of our systems, what we haven't lost is the knowledge, skills and experience of our twelve-hundred expert staff.